leozz37/hare/README.md

 accept the **sombrero of shame** if you do that.

-The ```experimental``` is a **temporary branch** which contains a new feature or ideia.
+The ```experimental``` is a **temporary branch** which contains a new feature or idea.
 You must use the following name convention: **experimental-brief-description**.

-The ```feature``` is a **temporary branch** which contains a new feature under development that latter will be merged against the development branch.
+The ```feature``` is a **temporary branch** which contains a new feature under development that later will be merged against the development branch.
 You must use the following name convention: **feature-brief-description**.

-The ```bugfix``` is a **temporary branch** which contains necessary fix to be applied **after** a specific release to be merged against the development branch.
+The ```bugfix``` is a **temporary branch** which contains the necessary fix to be applied **after** a specific release to be merged against the development branch.
 You must use the following name convention: **bugfix-brief-description**.